 Bearing working clearance -0.04 mm

-Main bearing shells are available as spare parts in the following thicknesses.
+Main bearing shells of the following thicknesses are supplied as spare parts.

 The thickness of the connecting rod bearing shells is determined in the same way as for 4-cylinder petrol engines.
-Consult your Mercedes-Benz dealer to determine the required bearing size.
+To determine the required shell size, please consult your Mercedes-Benz dealer.

-To determine the required thickness of new connecting rod bearings, it is necessary to measure the inner diameter of the connecting rod bearing, the diameter of the connecting rod journal of the crankshaft and take into account the operating clearance of the bearing.
+To determine the required thickness of new connecting rod bearings, it is necessary to measure the inner diameter of the connecting rod bearing, the diameter of the crankshaft connecting rod journal and take into account the working clearance of the bearing.
 The required bearing thickness can be calculated as follows.

 Example